 This is an official university examination open to the public.
-The final examination will be conducted by the student's advisory committee.
-The examination generally lasts from two to two and a half-hours, and focuses on the student's defense of the thesis.
+The final examination will be conducted by your advisory committee.
+The examination generally lasts from two to two and a half-hours, and focuses on your defense of the thesis.